jalapic/engsoccerdata/README.md

 Latest GitHub version: 10/17/2020,  v0.1.7

-Oct/Nov 2020 update:   I am slowly but surely updating all the datasets to include the last couple of years that I missed.
-Those that are currently completely up to date: england, england_current(), germany, germany_current(), france, france_current(), belgium, belgium_current(), greece, greece_current(), italy, italy_current(), portugal, portugal_current(), scotland, scotland_current(), spain, spain_current()

-Others will be updated shortly - they still have data up to 2017/2018.
+Oct/Nov 2020 update:   All European league datasets (and their _current()_ functions) are up to date for the 20/21 season.
+MLS and South Africa data are still only up to 2017.
+Cup data is also only available up to 2017.
+These will be updated shortly.
 Any help appreciated - please get in touch.